The Legendre transform, the Laplace transform and valuations: Introduction

 We say that a transform $\valf :\convs \rightarrow \FF{n}$ is a \emph{translation conjugation} if

 for every $u \in \convs$ and $y \in \R^n$.
 It is called \emph{continuous} if $\u_i \epic \u$ implies $\valf \u_i \pc \valf \u$.
-Here $\u_i \epic \u$ denote that $\u_i$ epi-converges to $\u$ and $\valf \u_i \pc \valf \u$ denote that $\u_i$ converges to $\u$ pointwise; see \S \ref{s2}.
-In the following, we mostly consider in the space $\R^n$ for $n \ge 3$ since we using a result in \cite{Li2020slnco}; see the following Lemma \ref{lem:3body}.
-The planar cases will be studied separately by different approaches.
+Here $\u_i \epic \u$ denotes that $\u_i$ epi-converges to $\u$ and $\valf \u_i \pc \valf \u$ denotes that $\u_i$ converges to $\u$ pointwise; see \S \ref{s2}.
+In the following, we mostly work in the space $\R^n$ for $n \ge 3$ since we use a result in \cite{Li2020slnco}; see the following Lemma \ref{lem:3body}.
+The planar cases not included in this paper will be studied separately by different approaches.
 We obtain the following characterization of the Legendre transform.

 \begin{thm} Let $n \ge 3$.
 A transform $\valf :\convs \rightarrow \FF{n}$ is a continuous and $\sln$ contravariant valuation which is a translation conjugation, if and only if there is a constant $c \in \R$ such that